IBM/integrity-enforcer/docs/README_OPERATOR_HUB.md

 2. Create secret to register signature verification key.

 See the following example to register public verification key from your signing host.
 As default, export public verification key to file "pubring.gpg" and create secret "keyring-secret" on cluster by the following command.
 (You can define any other name in CR if you want.
 See [doc](README_SIGNER_CONFIG.md))

 ```
 # export key to file
 $ gpg --export signer@enterprise.com > /tmp/pubring.gpg

+# create a secret on cluster
 $ oc create secret generic --save-config keyring-secret -n integrity-shield-operator-system --from-file=/tmp/pubring.gpg
 ```

-Default CR already includes signer configuration with file "pubring.gpg" and secret name "keyring-secret", so all you need is to create a secret resource.
+Default CR already includes signer configuration with filename "pubring.gpg" and secret name "keyring-secret", so all you need is to create a secret resource.

 ## How to protect resources with signature